Do you or someone you know have a problem with cell phone use? You are not alone: the problem is increasingly prevalent all over the world.

 Smartphone addiction: a very real problem

+Cell phone addiction is an increasingly recognized and widespread problem in our society.
+People with this psychological disorder feel an intense need to use their cell phone compulsively to the point where it affects their daily life.
 This problem is mainly due to the fact that we are increasingly bombarded with information every day through social networks.
 Instantaneous interactions create a sense of satisfaction and reward in humans, which is the source of almost all forms of addiction.
+Here's how to recognize a cell phone addiction and the effects it can cause.How to know you are addicted to your phone

-- Constant use of their cell phone, whether at work, on public transit, at a family event or with friends or just to look busy
+A person living with a smartphone addiction may experience some or all of the following signs and symptoms:- Constant use of their cell phone, whether at work, on public transit, at a family event or with friends or just to look busy

 - A feeling of anxiety when their cell phone is not within reach or when it is impossible to recharge their phone